 Delivery of containers can sometimes be challenging.
-There is usually a requirement to have ~ 100ft of straight line to deliver a container, which can be a challenge especially in urban areas, or in rural areas where roads are small and narrow.
+There is usually a requirement to have ~100ft of straight line to deliver a container, which can be a challenge especially in urban- or rural areas where roads are small and narrow.

 In our guide, we normally recommend 40ft or 60ft of extra space for roll-off and tilt-bed deliveries respectively.
 The delivery constraints have been a challenge in the industry for years, but there are now some new and innovative solutions on the market for clients where delivery space and manoeuvrability is a challenge.

-Arizona-based Cheetah Lift have now launched a tow-behind solution that allows the container to be put straight down, rather than the traditional methods of “roll-off” or “tilt-bed” deliveries.
-The Cheetah Lift container moving is compatible with all ISO shipping containers, and allows you to use your own truck for the delivery
+Arizona-based Cheetah Lift have now launched a tow-behind solution that allows the container to be put straight on the ground, rather than the traditional methods of “roll-off” or “tilt-bed” deliveries.
+The Cheetah Lift container moving is compatible with all ISO shipping containers, and allows you to use your own truck for the delivery.

 To see the system in action, check out this great Youtube video